 Print-on-demand services generally integrate with your online store.
 When an order is placed, the integration triggers that piece to be printed and shipped directly to the customer.
 This is a great option for selling art on a budget, as there is no need to invest in equipment or inventory.

 When the number of orders exceeded her capacity to print and ship work herself, Maria upgraded to using a print-on-demand company.
 “All I have to do is upload and let it do the work for me,” she says.
 “Now I can focus on actually creating the artwork and connecting with people.”

 Print-on-demand products don’t just stop at paper prints.
-Your art can be printed on a number of items from phone cases to stickers to sell.
+Your art can be printed on a number of items to sell, from phone cases to stickers.

-💡 Tip: Before you start selling your own artwork this way, request samples from the printer so you can inspect the colors and quality of the print.
-This is especially important if printed items will be sent directly to your customers.
+💡 Tip: Request samples from the print-on-demand provider so you can inspect the colors and quality of the print.
+This is especially important if items will be sent directly to your customers.

 As an artist learning how to sell your artwork, your brand may evolve as a natural extension of your art.
 Your chosen style and medium will define you as an artist and you will naturally attract fans and buyers based on this alone.
 However, there are many decisions you will need to consciously make when you start to think of yourself as a business as well as an artist.